wp-plugins/laudd-social-sharing/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Increase your website's social reach and traffic.
-Users get points for social visits they generate, and can redeem points for rewards.
+Offer users gift-card rewards for social traffic they bring to your blog or website.
+Free plugin motivates users to share and earn points.

 == Description ==